-Most line-based objects can be connected to other like objects to form polylines or polyline-based objects.
-See "Editing Open Polyline-Based Objects" on page 85 and "Editing Closed Polyline-Based Objects" on page 87.
+Most line-based objects can be connected to the ends of other like objects to form polylines or polyline-based objects provided that they have identical attributes such as line color and arrow specifications.
+See Editing Open Polyline-Based Objects on page 96 and Editing Closed Polyline-Based Objects on page 98.

 Some objects, notably walls, have line-based editing behavior only when selected on certain surfaces.
-See "Editing Walls" on page 119.
+See Editing Walls on page 144.

 Wall openings such as doors and windows have line-based editing behavior in plan view only but cannot be rotated, reversed or converted to an arc.
-See "Editing Doors" on page 172 and "Editing Windows" on page 187.
+See Editing Doors on page 210 and Editing Windows on page 229.